maksitox/music_festivals_website/README.md

 # music_festivals_website

+# This project was made as a university project by Maksym Poliuha

 The MusicFestivals website employs several modern web technologies to deliver a seamless user experience.
 The website is built on the Django web framework, which provides a powerful and flexible platform for web development.
 Django allows for easy integration with other technologies, as well as built-in security and performance features.

 To enhance the presentation of festival information, the MusicFestivals website also uses the Jinja2 template engine.
 This allows developers to easily create dynamic, data-driven web pages, with customizable layouts and styling.
 By using Jinja2, the website is able to efficiently render festival data and present it in a clear and attractive format.